White Horse (Kiowa leader)

-On April 20, 1872 Zepko-ete and Tsen-tainte, with about one hundred of their Kiowa warriors and Comanche allies, attacked a government wagon train at Howard Wells station, along the San Antonio - El Paso trail, killing 17 Mexicans and kidnapping a woman; two companies (A and H) of 9th Cavalry from Fort Clark, led by capt.
+On April 20, 1872, Big Bow and Tsêñt’àiñ:dè, with about one hundred of their Kiowa warriors and Comanche allies, attacked a government wagon train at Howard Wells station, along the San Antonio - El Paso trail, killing 17 Mexicans and kidnapping a woman; two companies (A and H) of 9th Cavalry from Fort Clark, led by capt.
 N. Cooney and lt.
 F. R. Vincent, got the Indians, but were forced to retreat after suffering two casualties (lt.
 Vincent himself, deadly wounded, and a "Buffalo Soldier"); ten Indians (four in the assault on the wagon train and six in the fight against the "Buffalo Soldiers") were reported to have been killed.

 After Adobe Walls' fight, in June 1874, he joined Guipago and the Comanche under Quanah in the Red River War.
-The raiding would continue until April 19, 1875 when he and his band surrendered at Fort Sill.
+The raiding would continue until April 19, 1875, when he and his band surrendered at Fort Sill.

-When forced by General Philip Sheridan to choose those among his tribe to be imprisoned in the east, White Horse was among those chosen by Kicking Bird (Tene-angopte).
+When forced by General Philip Sheridan to choose those among his tribe to be imprisoned in the east, White Horse was among those chosen by Kicking Bird (T’è:néáungopd̶e).
 He would join other Kiowa as well as tribe members of the Comanche, Caddo, Southern Cheyenne and Arapaho imprisoned at Fort Marion in St. Augustine, Florida.
 While incarcerated at Fort Marion, White Horse was among the prisoners who became artists in what would be called Ledger Art, for the ledgers they were drawn in.

 In 1878 he and the other Kiowa prisoners were returned to the reservation in Indian Territory near Fort Sill.